How to change domain names without affecting your website’s performance

 It affects pretty much all your traffic

-The changing of your domain name will affect pretty much all your traffic to the website.
+Changing your domain name will affect pretty much all your traffic to the website.
 The direct visits, but also the referrals from links on other websites, channels, or social media.

 It affects your SEO authority